reshmabidikar/dci-exercises-postman/Postman.md

 ## E1 Retrieve User Profile
-Execute the [Get a user](https://docs.github.com/en/rest/reference/users#get-a-user) API method for username -
+Execute the [Get a user](https://docs.github.com/en/rest/reference/users#get-a-user) API method for the username *spring-projects*.

 ## E2 Retrieve information about a repository

-Execute the [Get a Repository](https://docs.github.com/en/rest/reference/repos#get-a-repository) API method for
+Execute the [Get a Repository](https://docs.github.com/en/rest/reference/repos#get-a-repository) API method for username *spring-projects* and repository *spring-framework*.

 ## E3 Retrieve repositories for a user where user is an owner

-Execute the  [List Repositories for User](https://docs.github.com/en/rest/reference/repos#list-repositories-for-a-user) API method for user
+Execute the  [List Repositories for User](https://docs.github.com/en/rest/reference/repos#list-repositories-for-a-user) API method for username *spring-projects*.

 ## E4 Create a repository